Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 In the world of procurement, the procurement process often talks about how to source and negotiate with suppliers regarding the best amount and quality of materials versus the price the organization is willing to pay for those materials.
 We’ve talked about that in our procurement process article

-For the negotiator, agreeing to pay for the high-quality material comes as the “carrot” while trying to come off cheap but getting inferior quality materials in the process becomes the “stick”.
-This example is aimed towards procurement teams that are looking to procure high-quality materials but at the cost of pricing.
+For the negotiator, agreeing to pay for the high-quality material comes as the “carrot,” while trying to come off cheap but getting inferior quality materials in the process becomes the “stick”.
+This example is aimed towards procurement teams that are looking to procure high-quality materials, but at the cost of pricing.

-The incentives and penalties system is a way of rewarding and punishing companies that choose to either follow the right path in acquiring materials or want to go through the shortcut through dubious means.
+The incentives and penalties system is a way of rewarding and punishing companies that choose to either follow the right path in acquiring materials or want to go through the shortcuts through dubious means.

-My Experience on Carrots and Sticks
+My Experience With Carrots and Sticks

 As an experienced negotiator, the more tools you can use to get your desired results during a negotiation, the better.
 Right?
-It’s time to examine what are the best carrots and sticks examples that you can use to gain an advantage during negotiations.
+It’s time to examine the best carrots and sticks examples that you can use to gain an advantage during negotiations.

 The rewards that come from using the carrot and the stick method are a successful win-win situation.
 I will share some ideas and best practices to use when implementing this strategy.